Steve's Approach to Hypnotherapy

 Q. What will happen in my first hypnotherapy session?

-The very act of talking in detail about the issue in a safe space with someone who is there to support you make progress can be a powerful event in itself.
+The very act of talking in detail about the issue in a safe space (online or at a face-to-face clinic) with someone who is there to support you make progress can be a powerful event in itself.

 Steve uses a style of questioning and communication that helps you describe your problem and your related thoughts and feelings about it in increasingly rich terms.